leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 When set the variable BACKEND_HOST start the host with http:// o https:// to see correctly the menu link in slack.

+## Concerts
+- The time zone used in this project is Chile/Continental that is equal to UTC-4 but in summer UTC-3 is in use.

 ## Possible improvements
 - The id field in the model MenuOfTheDay can be changed by date field as PK if you believe it is better.